 Really, there’s no difference between homemade pasta dough and homemade ravioli dough.
 Pasta dough is pasta dough, you just get to choose your own adventure with it!

-I’m no stranger to making a double batch of this recipe for ravioli though… or basically any other kind of pasta I make.
+I’m no stranger to making a double batch of this pasta dough recipe when making ravioli though… or basically any other kind of pasta I make.

 Call me a carb lover, it’s what I am!
 You too?
 Great, let’s keep cooking!